Back To Top

 Research at Purdue

-Purdue’s thriving culture of innovation dates back to its earliest days
+Purdue’s thriving culture of innovation dates to its earliest days

 As a land-grant institution, Purdue University was created in part to conduct research that improves the lives of people in Indiana and beyond.
-Whether feeding the hungry, healing the sick or introducing the next great technological innovation, Boilermaker researchers remain persistent in their pursuit of new knowledge that will change the world.
+Whether feeding the hungry, healing the sick or introducing the next great technological innovation, researchers remain persistent in their pursuit of knowledge that will change the future.

 Briony Horgan grew up in Portland, Oregon, where, enjoying the mountains and volcanoes that surrounded the region, she developed a love of geology.
 A long-standing interest in space made Horgan realize she wasn’t confined to study rocks simply on Earth.